Behavioral Health Innovations Lab's Ongoing Studies

 close up of hands holding a mobile phone with an app showing a list of options on the screen

 Individuals living with advanced cancer experience high rates of depression but oftentimes have limited treatment options.
 The goal of this line of work is to evaluate a proactive model of care for connecting individuals with advanced cancer to digital depression treatment resources.
-This work is in partnership with various oncology clinics within MUSC Hollings Cancer Center and is supported by a pilot grant award from Hollings.
+This study is funded by the National Cancer Institute (NCI).

 Study Contact: Olivia Levins (levins@musc.edu)